 Skip to main content

 The CodeRabbit Dashboard provides visibility into your team’s review speed, code quality, collaboration patterns, and the impact of AI-assisted reviews.
 Use the dashboard to track performance, identify bottlenecks, and measure the ROI of CodeRabbit across your organization.
+The dashboard is organized into two sections, accessible from the sidebar.

 Filters